Learning nuclear cross sections across the chart of nuclides with graph neural networks: Methodology

 The integration of variational inference ensures a continuous representation space and makes the network generative: we can generate diverse and realistic new data simply by sampling from the learned latent space distribution and applying the decoder.
 Overall, VAEs provide a powerful framework for unsupervised representation learning, while at the same time facilitating high-quality reconstruction and generation.

-In this work, the encoder of the VAE model comprises a sequence of convolutional layers followed by ReLU activation functions \cite{agarap2018deep} and a flattening operation.
+In this work, the encoder of the VAE model comprises a sequence of convolutional layers followed by Rectified Linear Unit (ReLU) activation functions \cite{agarap2018deep} and a flattening operation.
 This architecture is designed to progressively reduce the spatial dimensions of the inputs while increasing the number of feature channels.
-Our encoder includes four convolutional layers -- noted conv\_1, conv\_2, conv\_3, and conv\_4 in Fig.~\ref{fig:vae_inr} -- with increasing filters (32, 64, 128, 256), kernel size $4$, and stride $2$.
-Each layer is followed by a ReLU activation.
+Our encoder includes four convolutional layers ---noted conv\_1, conv\_2, conv\_3, and conv\_4 in Fig.~\ref{fig:vae_inr}(a)--- with increasing filters (32, 64, 128, 256), kernel size 4, and stride 2.
 We then convert the output of convolutional layers into a flattened vector of size $k$.

 The decoder comprises a sequence of transposed convolutional layers aimed at reconstructing the original inputs from the latent space.
 It also employs ReLU activations and concludes with a sigmoid activation for the reconstructed inputs.
 As the mirror opposite of the encoder, the decoder progressively refines the representation through four layers with specific filter sizes and strides: 128 filters with a kernel size of 5 and stride of 2, followed by 64 filters with a kernel size of 5 and stride of 2, then 32 filters with a kernel size of 6 and stride of 2, and finally, the output layer with a kernel size of 24 and a stride of 8.
 The output layer returns a vector of size $m$.
-By jointly optimizing the encoder and decoder, the VAE learns a compact and informative representation of given inputs.
+By jointly optimizing the encoder and decoder, the VAE learns a compact representation of given inputs.